a2x1/factorio_a2x1_config_bits/README.md

 Enable faster research.
 1 is normal speed, 2 is double speed 3 is triple etc.

+## Stack Inserters Capacity Bonus

+Default is 50

+Number of items that can be transferred by stack inserters

+## Non-Stack Inserters Stack Size Bonus

+Default is 25

+The inserter stack size bonus for non stack inserters

 ## Electric Pole Supply Area

 Default value: 100 %